relmusic/relmusic.github.io/README.md

 An effective internal linking topology ensures optimal crawler budget distribution and enhances user navigation.
 RealMusic connects its core home portal to specialized sub-tools through a strict hierarchical structure:

+### Home Hub:
-Home Hub: relmusic.github.io/index.html links outward to all 13+ primary software subdirectories.
+relmusic.github.io/index.html links outward to all 13+ primary software subdirectories.

 Informational Pages: Footer navigation links connect users seamlessly to About, Contact, Privacy, Terms, Disclaimer, License, and Sitemap pages.

 Cross-Tool Referencing: Related tools (e.g., Macapat and Javanese Keyboard) feature contextual internal links, encouraging deep user engagement across multiple software suites.

-❓ Frequently Asked Questions (6 **FAQ**) Q1: What is RealMusic **100**+ Multi Software?
+## ❓ Frequently Asked Questions

+Q1: What is RealMusic **100**+ Multi Software?
 Answer: RealMusic **100**+ Multi Software (relmusic.github.io) is an all-in-one web platform offering over **100** digital creation tools, cultural heritage utilities (such as Javanese keyboard and Macapat poetry apps), AI assistants, network diagnostic tools, and cinematic video players directly in your browser without requiring any software installation.

 Q2: Are the tools on RealMusic completely free to use?
 Answer: Yes!
 All software utilities, media galleries, and cultural applications hosted on the platform are **100**% free to access and utilize for personal, educational, and professional projects.